INNOVATIVE WAYS TO INCORPORATE HARDWARE

 The space was based on the premise of showcasing hardware through designer concepts throughout an entire home.
 Not just the kitchen which was typically the core market for Lincoln Sentry.

-The large picture windows matched with screening in various materials provide a glimpses into the stand to reveal something very different in comparison to a typical trade exhibition.
+The large picture windows matched with screening in various materials provide a glimpse into the stand to reveal something very different in comparison to a typical trade exhibition.
 The visitor, unsure of what is inside, are encouraged to discover that this is a live demonstration of hardware products in their intended use not just hung on white walls in display.

 It was decided to fashion the display on the key spaces within a residential home.
 The heart of a modern home is the kitchen so this was the main focal point with other living spaces complimenting this space.
 In addition to the kitchen, the other spaces that were chosen to showcase were Living, Dining, Scullery, Outdoor Kitchen/BBQ , laundry, a Master Suite – Bedroom, Bathroom and Dressing room and a trade area for tools, components etc.